 NOTE: Map 2 was optimized for 87 octane.
-If 91+ octane is utilized, then the timing can be increased an additional 2 degrees.
+If 91+ octane is utilized, then the timing can be increased an additional 2 degrees by loading in one of the 91 octane maps.

 Install the Copperhead[®] ECU, and turn on the key.
 If the ECU detects an error, it will turn on the EFI indicator.
 The status light with flash to indicate the detected error (see the "Error Code" section for more details).